Language selection

 Guideline for Applying for an Approval Letter

-Amendments to the Explosives Regulations introduce a new requirement for all permit, factory licence, and magazine licence holders of types E (high), I (initiation systems), and D (military and law enforcement) explosives to undergo screening for the purposes of protecting persons, property, and the environment from harm and/or keeping dangerous substances secure.
+All permit, factory licence, and magazine licence holders of types E (high), I (initiation systems), and D (military and law enforcement) explosives must undergo screening for the purposes of protecting persons, property, and the environment from harm and/or keeping dangerous substances secure.

 Screening is for federal licence holders and their employees who will have unsupervised access to types E, I, and D explosives.
-These persons must submit the application form along with an original1 criminal record check to obtain an approval letter from the Explosives Regulatory Division (ERD).
-Alternate screening documents such as a Permis Général, FAST card, NEXUS card, or a Firearms Possession and Acquisition Licence (PAL) are considered to be an equivalent document to an approval letter.
+These persons must submit the application form along with an original1 or good copy of their criminal record check to obtain an approval letter from the Explosives Regulatory Division (ERD).
+Alternate screening documents such as a Permis Général, FAST card, NEXUS card, Firearms Possession and Acquisition Licence (PAL), or Employee Possessor Clearance issued by the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives if the employee holds a valid Canadian work permit are considered to be an equivalent document to an approval letter.

 2. Application